yaoweibin/nginx_cross_origin_module/doc/README.txt

     context: *http, server, location*

-    You can specify a list of headers the resource wants to expose the API of the CORS API.
+    You can specify a list of headers are safe to expose to the CORS API.

   cors_max_age
     syntax: *cors_max_age time;*